Workers’ Comp Frequently Asked Questions

 If you experience an on-the-job injury or develop an occupational disease, you may be entitled to compensation for lost wages and medical treatment.
 In Ohio, workers' compensation benefits cover various types of work-related injuries and occupational diseases that occur as a result of your employment.

-Workers' compensation is paid for by the employer.
-Most employers pay premiums to obtain coverage through the Ohio Bureau of Workers' Compensation (BWC), which administers the state's workers' comp program.
-However, some employers may apply to the Ohio BWC to be authorized to act as a self-insured employer, meaning they handle and pay for workers' compensation claims directly.
+All state-funded employers pay premiums to the Ohio BWC, and the BWC pays workers' compensation benefits to injured workers.
+Large employers may apply to the Ohio BWC to be a self-insured employer, meaning they handle and pay for workers' compensation claims directly.

 Regardless of the method, the responsibility to provide workers' compensation coverage falls on the employer, ensuring employees are protected in cases of work-related injuries or illnesses.

-In Ohio, an injured employee must file a workers' compensation claim within one year from the date of the injury.
-For occupational diseases, employees have up to two years from the date of diagnosis to file a claim.
+In Ohio, an injured employee must file a workers' compensation claim within one year from the date of the injury or diagnosis of an occupational disease

 It is crucial for injured workers to adhere to these timeframes to ensure they receive the benefits they are entitled to.